petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/publishing-content-with-workflows.md

 - Reliable rollback when human error occurs and reversion is necessary.

 Publications are ideal when there are frequent changes involving multiple departments that must be published at different times.
 Publications is almost always the recommended tool for most solutions.
-Certain governance standards require any changes to be approved before they are made in a production environment; in this specific scenarios, staging is the appropriate choice.
+Certain governance standards require any changes to be approved before they are made in a production environment; in this specific scenario, staging is the appropriate choice.
 For their enterprise marketing website, Clarity chooses publications over staging as their collaboration and publishing solution.

 ## Workflows